Starting your Kids Hak Day Chapter

 1. KHD License definitions

 1.1.
-License: The License starts upon the acceptance of the KHD License Agreement and terminates upon the completion of the Licensee’s (see below) organized Kids Hack Day (“KHD”) event or after 1 year from purchase, if the Licensee have paid for annual subscription, upon which the License must be renewed if the Licensee wishes to organize another event.
+License: The License starts upon the acceptance of the KHD License Agreement and terminates upon the completion of the Licensee’s (see below) organized Kids Hack Day (“KHD”) event, upon which it will need to be renewed via email.

 1.2.
 Licensee: The Licensee constitutes the individual or the legal entity represented by the individual in legally binding agreements including the License.

 1.3.
 Transfer of rights: The Licensee may not transfer the License Agreement or any of the rights contained therein to a third party.

 2.1.
 General terms: The License contains the terms and conditions for the Licensee’s usage of the global KHD brand, owned by the legal entity SparkliTech AB.
 By organising a KHD branded event the licensee agrees to the following: SparkliTech AB declines all responsibility for any activities run by the Licensee under the KHD brand.
 The Licensee bears full responsibility for any damage caused to individuals or property.
 Any litigation costs occurring due to damage to individuals, property or misuse of brand is borne by the Licensee.